-It has to be stated at this point that as sample products have been considered on the one hand single function laser printer and on the other hand multifunctional inkjet printers.
-The reason for the selection of multifunctional inkjet printers is that it is expected that products will gain the coming years, these a very important segment of the EU market in comparison to the single function inkjet printers that will start to decline, as it is depicted in the following figure
+It has to be stated at this point that the considered sample products are single function laser printers on the one hand, and multifunctional inkjet printers on the other.
+The reason for the selection of multifunctional inkjet printers is that it is expected that products will gain market share the coming years to become a very important segment of the EU market in comparison to the single function inkjet printers that will start to decline, as it is depicted in the following figure.